girishjeyakumar/PokemonGo-RedStreak/README.md

 <b>Disclaimer: Using this software is against the ToS and can get you banned.
 Use at your own risk.</b>

 Currently includes the following:
-- Automatic seeking and capturing of specific pokemon within a given radius from a given location
+- Automatic seeking and capturing of specific pokemon within a given radius from a given location (Pokemon capture mode)
-- Automatic farming of some Pokestop within a given radius from a given location from time to time
+- Automatic farming of Pokestops within a given radius from a given location (Pokestops farming mode)

+Check below for usage.

 ##Some Info